adobe/buildrunner/README.rst

         platform: linux/amd64
         <or>
         platform: linux/arm64/v8 # an apple m1 architecture

-        # Multi-platform images
-        # Specify a list of platforms to build for, and buildrunner will build a manifest
-        # list image with the given platforms
-        platform:
-          - linux/amd64
-          - linux/arm64/v8

         # systemd does not play well with docker typically, but you can
         # use this setting to tell buildrunner to set the necessary docker